-Staff will report any such incidents to the Headteacher and record the incident on a report form.
-Where any incident results in a physical injury this should be also documented on the Accident Report Form.
+Staff will report any such incidents to the Headteacher and record the incident on an Incident Report Form.
+Where any incident results in a physical injury this should be also documented on an Accident Report Form.
 Both electronic forms can be located on the Accident & Incident Reporting System.

-The school will work in partnership with the LA and police where inappropriate behaviour/ individual conduct compromises the school's aims in providing an environment in which the pupils and staff feel safe.
+The school will work in partnership with the LA and Police where inappropriate behaviour/individual conduct compromises the school's aims in providing an environment in which the pupils and staff feel safe.